travis-ci/docs-travis-ci-com/user/caching.md

 Currently Pull Requests will use the cache of the branch they are supposed to be merged into.

+### `before_cache` stage

+Some utilities touch a tiny file when you work with the dependencies.
+This renders your carefully crafted cache invalid and the entire cache will have to be upload.
+If you want to perform cleanup tasks before the cache is uploaded, use the `before_cache` stage:

+{% highlight yaml%}
+cache:
+  directories:
+    - $CACHE_DIR
+before_cache:
+  - rm -f $CACHE_DIR/.tiny_tiny_marker
+{% endhighlight %}

 ### Clearing Caches

 Sometimes you spoil your cache by storing bad data in one of the cached directories.